ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   100m tokens to 22m tokens
             -   won't work for wikitext, but it will for larger datasets
     -   also fixes the padding problem of low losses
+-   look at other pretraining implementations
+    -   mostly like mine

 ### Won't do